axisnamir/Ubuntu-Pre-built-Virtual-Machine-For-VMware/README.md

 # Fedora-Pre-built-Virtual-Machine-For-VMware
-Hello This Is Axis Namir We talking Talking About ubuntu pre-built virtual machine for vmware There is desktop enviroment Like Cinnamon And GNOME KDE .etc Many Desktop Enviroment is coming soon If you wish to do the download link is coming soon
+Hello This Is Axis Namir We talking Talking About Fedora pre-built virtual machine for virtualbox There is desktop enviroment Like Cinnamon And GNOME KDE .etc Many Desktop Enviroment is coming soon If you wish to do the download link is coming soon
 There Is Some Limitation On Fedora And Zorin
 1 If you using Workstation 5 and older It will not Compatible 25H2 is the Stable one It works with player and fusion Its Possible That ESXi Wont Work Because We Would Do Ubuntu Server For VMware ESXi In Feb 18